 Rancho Palos Verdes new wireless facility ordinance prohibits cell towers in residential neighborhoods unless the applicant proves it is required to prevent an “effect prohibition” of service.
 This has a specific legal meaning that requires the applicant to show denial of the site would cause a “significant gap” in service.
 We understand the law and we understand engineering, we are willing to bet few of these locations have actual significant gaps.
 We are going to make them prove it for each and every one.

 We’ve already gone through the four new sets of “drive maps” provided in the latest Crown Castle AT&T Rancho Palos Verdes resubmissions.
 (Side note: RPV’s ordinance requires propagation maps, drive maps are not an acceptable substitute.)
 We’ll put a post up on our findings soon.
-We’re seeing the same frequency band and service type cherry-picking games they tried over in Palos Verdes Estates.
+We’re seeing the same selective frequency band and service type submissions we saw over in Palos Verdes Estates.
 We’re also seeing the same ridiculously inflated “required” service levels they tried over there.
 Frankly, it’s embarrassing and a little insulting.
-We’ll continue to call them out on these tactics as long as they keep trotting them out.
+We’ll continue to call them out on this as long as they keep trotting them out.

 We’ll keep you posted as we learn more and thank the community for the strong support.